skaiphd/torch-lab/README.md

 ## Overview

-Torch Lab is a hackable template for artificial intelligence and machine learning research projects using the Meta and GCP ecosystems.
+Torch Lab is a hackable template for artificial intelligence and machine learning projects using the Meta and GCP ecosystems.

 ## Project Structure